No results for ""

 A guarded release or guarded rollout is a type of flag rollout in which LaunchDarkly gradually increases the percentage of contexts that are receiving a particular flag variation, while monitoring for regressions.
 To perform this monitoring, you must attach one or more metrics to your flag.
 You can configure LaunchDarkly to notify you or automatically roll back a release when it detects a regression.

-Guarded rollouts are part of the suite of functionality known as Release Guardian.
-To learn more, read Release Guardian and Releasing features with LaunchDarkly.
+To learn more, read Guarded rollouts and Releasing features with LaunchDarkly.

 H